NickTech03/osticket-prereqs/README.md

 Now we can go ahead an log into the VM that we created using **Remote Desktop Connections (RDP)**.

-We'll start by copying the **Public IP Address** which is located on the VM home page.
+We'll start by copying the `Public IP Address` which is located on the VM home page.

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/948517611721921761a1ad79195540fad104d94b/5.png>

-Next, we'll open Remote Desktop and paste the public IP address to login into the VM and click **Connect**. (for the username section, use the same username used when creating the VM.)
+Next, we'll open Remote Desktop and paste the public IP address to login into the VM and click `Connect`. (for the username section, use the same username used when creating the VM.)

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/2e1dd38c45437b835310bfa32066f2f71fa89373/6.png>

-Now login with password you used to created the VM then click **OK**.
+Next, login with password you used to create the VM then click `OK`.

  - Username: `labuser`
  - Password: `osTicketPassword1`

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/da19a9cd86e180cfad4ef59e0bcf9809bc0f84f1/7.png>

-This prompt will pop up, click **Yes** to continue.
+This prompt will pop up, click `Yes` to continue.

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/3547c7e167fc0d0784eed3f187e979218833d381/8.png>